18 Can’t Miss Hydrocodone Withdrawal Symptoms

 4. Insomnia

 During this time, it will be very hard to get a good night’s sleep.
-Because hydrocodone causes drowsiness and relaxation, the effect of withdrawal will be the opposite.
+Hydrocodone causes drowsiness and relaxation, so the effect of withdrawal will be the opposite.
 If you feel that you cannot fall asleep or continue to wake up several times in the middle of the night, you might be dealing with the effects of the drug leaving your system.
 You can try some herbal teas or a warm bath two hours before bed to combat your insomnia.

 5. Sweating